richardassar/zpipe/README.md

 ## Notes

-z'pipe operates on octet strings only, UTF-16 characters will have their high byte masked.
+* zpipe operates on octet strings only, UTF-16 characters will have their high byte masked.
+* Only [browsers suporting TypedArrays](http://caniuse.com/typedarrays) will run zpipe.

 ## TODO